 Every year, around 265 billion customer support requests are made, costing businesses a whopping $1.3 trillion to service.
 These costs can be significantly reduced with the help of AI chatbots.
 According to Chatbots Magazine, implementing virtual agents or chatbots can help businesses to save up to 30 percent.

-And this makes sense: like we mentioned, for instance, hiring agents with 24/7/365 presence, and adding the resources needed to give support to customers round the clock, can prove simply too costly for many companies.
+And this makes sense: as we mentioned, for instance, hiring agents with a 24/7/365 presence, and adding the resources needed to give support to customers round the clock, can prove simply too costly for many companies.
 But chatbots help avoid these costs.

 Companies like Autodesk, receive general inquiry calls that can be quickly handled by chatbots.
 Virtual agents or chatbots are the first point of contact for more complex queries as well, which can easily be escalated to human agents, improving customer service and reducing cost.
 According to industry research, chatbots are predicted to deal with 90 percent of all customer inquiries within 5 years.
 This means that by 2022, it’s expected that they will cut business costs by $8 billion.